-The applicants' agent in respect of the BSP responded to the Council's decision to grant planning permission for the SRP discount foodstore scheme and the announcement by Lidl that they were interested in occupying the SRP unit by letter on 6 August 2020 to address the implications for their clients proposals for BSP.
-In this letter, in respect of the sequential test, they argued that it would be unreasonable and perverse for the Council to disregard the clear statement made by Lidl in connection with the SRP scheme and that the Lidl announcement should be taken at face-value.
-Furthermore, whilst it was accepted that the SRP location is clearly sequentially preferable, it would not be 'available' if Lidl had secured control of the site.
+The applicants' have responded to the Council's decision to grant planning permission for the SRP discount foodstore scheme and the earlier announcement by Lidl that they were interested in occupying the SRP unit by letters on 6 August,1 October and 17 December 2020 seeking to address the implications for their clients proposals for BSP.
+In respect of the sequential test, they argue and reiterate that, given Lidl's stated interest in occupying the SRP unit, this means that it is not 'available' to any other potential discount foodstore retailer; and that it would be unreasonable and perverse for the Council to disregard, and not take at face-value, the clear statement made by Lidl in connection with the SRP scheme.
+In this respect, the Applicants argue that the SRP foodstore unit cannot be considered to be 'available' within the usual everyday meaning of that word.
+They cite the High Court case Sainsburys Supermarkets Limited v. the London Borough of Hillingdon EWHC 2571 as reaffirmed by more recent High Court decisions, including Asda v.
+Leeds City Council [2019]